 We saw in Schwartz' example that an associative multiplication is impossible in general; the example shown here makes us wonder whether it is possible to define an associative multiplication in some algebra of principal-value distributions and residue currents.
-We may also ask if there is an interesting non-associative algebra of principalvalue distributions and residue currents.
+Can we find an interesting non-associative algebra of principalvalue distributions and residue currents?